-For much of the 1990s I assumed you’ve couldn’t go up the Leaning Tower of Pisa … because you couldn’t go up the Leaning Tower of Pisa!
-It’s only now after a recent trip there that I realise it was just closed between 1990 and 2001 for maintenance work in an attempt to reduce its lean, which at the time was 5.5°.
-So now, 14 years after the works’ completion the lean is a far less “leany” 3.97° and since December 2001 tourists have once again been able to climb up it.
+For much of the 1990s I didn’t realise you can actually go up the Leaning Tower of Pisa.
+Because previously you couldn’t go up the Leaning Tower of Pisa!
+It’s only now after a recent trip there that I realise it was just closed between 1990 and 2001 for maintenance work in an attempt to reduce its lean.
+At the time this was 5.5°.
+Now, 14 years after the works’ completion the lean is a far less “leany” 3.97°.
+Since December 2001 tourists have once again been able to climb up it.
 And you can climb up it too!

-We visited Pisa’s Piazza del Miracoli in May while enroute to Florence so we could tackle Pisa’s tower, check out the Cathedral, and behold the beautiful Bapistry.
+We visited Pisa’s Piazza del Miracoli in May while enroute to drive Fiat 500s in Florence.
+We wanted to tackle Pisa’s tower, check out the Cathedral, and behold the beautiful Bapistry.
 Many friends had advised us to only spend half a day in Pisa and not stay overnight there.
 However due to our flight times from Luton it was easier to stay for 24 hours; the late afternoon on arrival to have a “wander around” amongst all the day-trippers, the evening to have a nice meal and savour the tower in relative peace and quiet, and then the following morning to actually climb up it.

 We bought our tower tickets for €18 each from the official site at http://www.opapisa.it/en/tickets/buy/ which releases them 20 days in advance.
 This gave us a far better time selection throughout the day compared to sites like http://www.towerofpisa.org/tickets/ who additionally add on a cheeky €10 booking fee!
 Our €18 choice included entry to the Cathedral too.